straiforos/jpa-hibernate-multitenancy-database-separation/README.md

 # Multi-Tenant Database Management with Spring Boot

-This project demonstrates a Spring Boot application using JPA/Hibernate to manage multiple tenant databases and a platform database.
+This project is a proof of concept exploration using a Spring Boot application with JPA/Hibernate to manage multiple tenant databases and a platform database.
 It showcases database creation, seeding, and updating for both tenant-specific and shared platform data.

 ## Disclaimer